Ryan-D-Gast/quill/README.md

 # Quill 🪶

-A lightweight Rust plotting library for creating simple SVG 2D plots.
+A lightweight Rust plotting library for creating simple 2D plots.
 Quill is designed for simplicity and ease of use, making it perfect for generating basic plots for reports, examples, or any application that needs clean, vector-based visualizations.

 ## Features